palette-software/insight-data-model/README.md

 **IMPORTANT** When changes are made in the reporting tables or methods existing installation MUST be considered so migration needs to be created.
 Those migrations needs to change the function definitions, do the alter tables if necessary and make sure nothing will fail if a system is migrated that already has data loaded with former logic.

-The easiest way to develop datamodel is to have a fully installed Palette Insight dev environment and make the SQL function / definition changes in that environment with some proper sql tool (for exampl on windows: aginity workbench; on OSX and Linux: Datagrip) and when ready do the code-changes in the repo.
+The easiest way to develop datamodel is to have a fully installed Palette Insight dev environment and make the SQL function / definition changes in that environment with some proper sql tool (for example on windows: Aginity Workbench; on OSX and Linux: Datagrip) and when ready do the code-changes in the repo.
 And create the proper migration.

 ## Using the installer